xArm-Developer/xArm-Python-SDK/doc/api/xarm_api.md

 ```
 Check the tcp pose is in limit

-:param pose: [x, y, z, roll, yaw, pitch]
+:param pose: [x, y, z, roll, pitch, yaw]
-:param is_radian: roll/yaw/pitch value is radians or not, default is self.default_is_radian
+:param is_radian: roll/pitch/yaw value is radians or not, default is self.default_is_radian
 :return: tuple((code, limit)), only when code is 0, the returned result is correct.
     code: See the return code documentation for details.
     limit: True/False/None, limit or not, or failed